Meet the Team

 Kelly Brandlee

-Communications Technician
+Communications Director

 Kelly Brandlee is a fourth-generation farmer who farms alongside her husband, Clint, and their two young daughters, raising cattle and crops near Pierpont, South Dakota.
 She is also an entrepreneur, operating Back Forty Beef, where the family sells their homegrown beef and tallow products locally and ships nationwide.